About this Toolkit

 Impact North Shore conducted a research project titled Rethinking Assumptions: Unpacking Canadian Work Experience.
 The project critically assessed the validity of employers requiring “Canadian Work Experience” and explored how the concept of Canadian Work Experience negatively affects racialized im/migrants seeking employment in their respective fields as well as employers who are unable to find talent in the tight labour market.

 Building on the research results, this Toolkit was developed to equip employers with actionable resources and strategies to ensure they are able to benefit from im/migrant talent.
 Employers will also find workable tools to better understand the education, skills, and talents of im/migrants in the labour market.
-The Toolkit also provides strategies for employers to see beyond the limiting, unnecessary, and biased requirement for Canadian Work Experience and gives concrete suggestions of how employers can onboard and retain im/migrants in their workforce.
+The Toolkit also provides strategies for employers to see beyond the limiting, unnecessary, and biased requirements for Canadian Work Experience and gives concrete suggestions of how employers can onboard and retain im/migrants in their workforce.

 The Toolkit is divided into several sections covering the various stages of the hiring and onboarding process, with activities, reflection questions, resources, and strategies.
 The first section discusses unconscious bias and strategies to address prejudices throughout the recruitment phase.
 The second section explores equitable hiring practices in order to determine the right candidate for the role.
 And, finally, the last section offers strategies on how to create equitable workplaces.